About us

 Trudi is a connector – she loves to introduce people who will spark and in time, take on big issues together.
-She’s a doer, a spreadsheet maven, and a lover of plain language.
-Her time is joyously spent as a Director at Women Transforming Cities, part of the working group for Feminists Deliver, and as an advisor for the Poetic Justice Foundation .
-She’s a co-founder of Women on Wednesdays, a champion of body liberation, an advocate for better allyship, and is passionate about seeing the Lower Mainland Mayors Council become diverse, progressive, and representative of the region we live in.
+She’s a thinker, a doer, a spreadsheet maven, and a lover of plain language.
+Her time is joyously spent as a co-chair at Women Transforming Cities, a board director at the New West Farmers Market, and as an advisor for the Poetic Justice Foundation .
+She’s a co-founder of Women on Wednesdays, a champion of body liberation, an advocate for accountability, and is passionate about seeing the Lower Mainland Mayors Council become diverse, progressive, and representative of the region we live in.
+She offers coaching support, though she really dislikes the word coach.

 When not working on community projects, Nadine prances with delight towards patches of wildflowers, is fond of skirts and dresses that encourage twirling, and can be found hugging trees and embracing whimsy.
-She is also a creative writer, curls at the Royal City Curling Club, and spends time wandering around looking at moss and mushrooms, and snuggling her two cow-patterned cats Bill and Moo.
+She is also a creative writer, and spends time wandering around looking at moss and mushrooms, and snuggling her two cow-patterned cats Bill and Moo.

 Nadine is a sought-after speaker on timely, challenging topics.
 She is a mixed-race settler on the unceded territory of the hən̓q̓əmin̓əm̓ speaking peoples.